JohnVidler/MIPSly/README.md

 ## Serving

-To run your app locally, run `npm run start` to run the development server.
+To run your app locally, run `yarn start` to run the development server.
 This mode generates source maps and ingests the source maps created by Blockly, so that you can debug using unminified code.

-To deploy your app so that others can use it, run `npm run build` to run a production build.
+To deploy your app so that others can use it, run `yarn build` to run a production build.
 This will bundle your code and minify it to reduce its size.
 You can then host the contents of the `dist` directory on a web server of your choosing.
 If you're just getting started, try using [GitHub Pages](https://pages.github.com/).